klausb/photoFrame/README.md

 All image transformation is done on the server using the `sharp` library.
 In the UI, it shows a full-page image with a caption in the lower left corner.
 The caption shown is the folder name of the photo being shown.

+To pause the slideshow, just tap on the screen.
+Tapping again continues it.

 ## Runnning

 Run the server directly using `node imageServer.js` or use the Dockerfile to run it as container.